Matthew-K310/obsidian/The New Covenant.md

-## What does it mean that Jesus fulfilled the Law?

-    "Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
-For truly I say to you, until heaven and earth pas away, not an iota, not a dot, will pass from the Law until all is accomplished.
-Therefore whoever relaxes one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven.
-For I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven." - Matthew 5:17-20

-But what does this*mean?*

 ## Why is the Old Covenant still relevant?

 [With one of my old Bible study groups, we had a system called the Four Questions that we would apply to whatever passage we were reading.
 The questions were